Scott Edinburgh

 Wharton MBA Program Deadlines and Essay Tips

-Founded by a Wharton MBA graduate, Personal MBA Coach is intimately familiar with the Wharton MBA program and the culture at Wharton.
-Just last month, Scott Edinburgh, Personal MBA Coach’s founder, visited Wharton MBA Alumni weekend!
+Founded by a Wharton MBA graduate and supported by a former Wharton Admissions Director, Personal MBA Coach is intimately familiar with the Wharton MBA program and the culture at Wharton.
+(Below is a picture of our founder, Scott Edinburgh, on his recent visit to campus!)

-Below, Personal MBA Coach shares our insights on Wharton’s 2025-2026 application!
-If you are hoping to join the Wharton MBA class of 2028, please find this year’s Wharton application deadlines along with Personal MBA Coach’s analysis of this year’s Wharton MBA application essays.
+Below, Personal MBA Coach shares our insights on the 2026-2027 Wharton MBA essays!
+If you are hoping to join the Wharton MBA class of 2029, please find this year’s Wharton application deadlines along with Personal MBA Coach’s analysis of this year’s Wharton MBA application essays.

-Wharton has changed its application essays for 2025-2026 applicants.
+There was a minor change in the Wharton MBA essays for 2026-2027 applicants.
 Find out what has changed and how to approach this year’s essays!
 Plus, watch this testimonial from a Wharton admit to find out how Personal MBA Coach can help you with your Wharton applications.

 Wharton MBA Essay 1: Two short-form questions: